lizard43/routerWatch/README.md

 - crontab -e
 - at bottom, add this line:
     - @reboot /home/pi/routerWatch/routerWatch.sh
-- ctrl-O to write file and press enter
+- ctrl-o to write file and press enter
-- ctrl-X to exit editor
+- ctrl-x to exit editor

 The routerWatch.sh file writes log messages to /tmp/routerWatch.txt It will overwrite this file at each Pi reboot.
 If your SD card is low on space, this file could grow unbounded.